playwrigkt/skript/README.md

 In the first line, we create a `map` skript, which simply executes a synchronous function (we'll get to asynchronous soon).
 The skript has three type parameters: `<Input, Output, Stage>`, input and output are pretty self explanatory.
-This simple example doesn't require a stage so the `Unit` value suffices. and we'll get to Stage later.
+This simple example doesn't require a troupe so the `Unit` value suffices. and we'll get to Stage later.

 This skript is essentially a function that takes in type Int and returns